-Mr. Abram stated that The Bush School is the Seattle's only K-12 independent school currently with 680 students.
-Twenty-three percent of the students are on need based financial aid, 36% of the students are people of color.
+Public Hearing: The Bush School, OID # 20-31A need based financial aid, 36% of the students are people of color.
 This financing will help the school build 10 new classrooms and a multipurpose room.
 He also mentioned that the school is a Salmon-Safe school, the first Passive House School west of the Mississippi and the new construction will also be Net-Zero.
 There has been positive support from the families and community for this project as well.